BryanJacobs/FIDO2Applet/docs/fido_certification.md

 2.2.5
 -----
-The SmartMX3 chip uses an Allowed Physical True Random Number Generator to seed its RNG.
+The SmartMX3 chip on which the authenticator software executes uses an Allowed Physical True Random Number Generator to seed its RNG.
+Random number generators other than the ones provided by the AROE (and thus backed by the hardware implementation) are NOT used.

 Signature and Registration